qw20012/go-json/README.md

 # go-json

-- Json for Humans.
+- Json for humans.
 It is very suitable for the config json file.
 	+ Single and multi-line comments are allowed.
 	+ Trailing comma is allowed.
 	+ Quotes can be ignored when string contains no space.